Skip to content

 tunarr:

-image: chrisbenincasa/tunarr:latest-nvidia
+image: chrisbenincasa/tunarr:latest

 container_name: tunarr